After months of planning, development, and testing I’m excited to officially announce the release of Ajax Load More 5.0.

 The Removal of jQuery

-This may be the single most significant update to Ajax Load More since the initial launch back in 2015, jQuery is no longer a required dependancy of core Ajax Load More or the add-ons 🎉
+This may be the single most significant update to Ajax Load More since the initial launch back in 2015, jQuery is no longer a required dependency of core Ajax Load More or the add-ons 🎉

 Removing jQuery essentially meant a complete rewrite of the plugin.
 There was over 3000 lines of custom JavaScript code that required some sort of modification.
 Whether that was updating jQuery functions to vanilla JS or swapping out the Ajax requests from jQuery.ajax() to Axios.